UniMath/agda-unimath/src/foundation/inverse-sequential-diagrams.lagda.md

 ## Operations

-### Right shifting a inverse sequential diagram
+### Right shifting an inverse sequential diagram

-We can **right shift** a inverse sequential diagram of types by forgetting the first terms.
+We can **right shift** an inverse sequential diagram of types by forgetting the first terms.

 ```agda